oxen-io/session-file-server-old/README.md

 #I'm an app.net 3rd party developer how can I get my app ready for an alternative API server?
 We just need you to have the root of the API request to be configureable.

 So if you have "`https://api.app.net/`" or "`https://alpha-api.app.net/stream/0/`" are your API root right now, you just need an UI for your users to be able to enter an alternate root.
 This will allows users to select what API to connect to and use.

+We'll also need to allow your OAuth endpoints to be configureable.
+As the users will have different usernames and passwords than their app.net counter parts.

 We're talking about implementing a JSON data source that will provide a directory of all the available AltAPI servers.
 This will be for the 3rd party app devs that really want a really nice UI for selecting an AltAPI server.